loosolab/SC-Framework/README.md

 cp -r rna_analysis/ </my/groubreaking/analysis/>
 ```

-3. (optional) Some notebooks are datatype independent and are located in `general_notebooks/`.
+3. (optional) Some notebooks are data type independent and are located in `general_notebooks/`.
 These can be copied to the same directory as the other analysis notebooks.
 E.g.:
 ```
 cp general_notebooks/pseudotime_analysis.ipynb </my/groubreaking/analysis/rna_analysis/notebooks/>
 ```